IBM-Bluemix-Docs/containers/cs_users.md

 ## Understanding the IAM API key and the `bx cs credentials-set` command
 {: #api_key}

-To succesfully provision and work with clusters in your account, you must ensure that your account is correctly set up to access the IBM Cloud infrastructure (SoftLayer) portfolio.
+To successfully provision and work with clusters in your account, you must ensure that your account is correctly set up to access the IBM Cloud infrastructure (SoftLayer) portfolio.
 Depending on your account setup, you either use the IAM API key or infrastructure credentials that you manually set by using the `bx cs credentials-set` command.

 <dl>
   <dt>IAM API key</dt>